Remuneration systems / Remuneration report

 The Supervisory Board takes any compliance breaches or other breaches of duty on the part of the respective member of the Board of Management into account at its reasonable discretion; this may result in the multi-year variable remuneration being reduced or, in the case of serious breaches, not being paid at all.

-The multi-year variable remuneration is paid once a year in December.
+Multi-year variable remuneration is paid out annually, within the first four months after the end of the financial year.
 If a Board of Management service contract commences during the course of the year, the relevant member of the Board of Management will be paid the multi-year variable remuneration for the respective financial year pro rata temporis.
 No multi-year variable remuneration will be paid for the year during which the relevant member leaves the Company.

 1.4.4.
 Long-Term Investments bonus